Dinesh123svr/Tech-shop/README.md

 🔧 Key Features:
 ✅ User-friendly Interface – Clean, responsive design for easy browsing on any device

-🛍️ Product Catalog – Categorized listings with filters for price, brand, and specifications
+🛍️ Product Catalog – Categorized listings with filters for price, brand, and specifications.